uc-cdis/gen3sdk-python/README.md

 This is the client for interacting with the Gen3 submission service including GraphQL queries.

+### Gen3Query

+This is the client for interacting with the Gen3 ElasticSearch query service.

 ### Gen3Jobs

-This is client for interacting with Gen3's job dispatching service.
+This is the client for interacting with Gen3's job dispatching service.
 A complex example script which calls a job that combines dbGaP data with indexed file objects can be seen below:

 ```python